 Just do a google search to either find the phone # for this department or Google for the email address.

-If all else fails, simply find out the headquarters address of the lender and send an overnight letter with a signature required addressed to the CEO.
+If all else fails, simply find out the headquarters address of the lender.
+Send it overnight and with a signature required, addressed to the CEO.
 Include your phone # and email, and chances are very high that you’ll get a response back.

 I’ve found this to be a highly effective strategy over the years.
 Consumer Financial Protection Bureau (CFPB) is a government agency whose purpose is to protect consumer rights in the financial sector.
 Their website www.consumerfinance.gov, has an online complaint portal, where you can simply have to do two things, state what happened and what resolution you seek.
-Once you file this complaint, the CFPB forwards the complaint to the creditor, who’ll be required to respond back in about 15 days with a resolution.
+Once you file this complaint, the CFPB forwards the complaint to the creditor.
+The creditor is required to respond back in about 15 days with a resolution.

-Unfortunately, despite running a credit repair company myself for over a decade, I have to say that the credit repair industry is riddled with unscrupulous businesses, who prey on consumers.
-In fact, even the most successful credit repair companies, Lexington Law and Creditrepair.com were sued by the government consumer protection agency for charging illegal upfront fees and used devious marketing tactics which misled people into thinking their services would be free when actually it cost money upfront before providing any legitimate services.
+Unfortunately, after running a credit repair company for over ten years I have seen that the industry is riddled with unscrupulous businesses who prey on consumers.
+In fact, even some of the most successful companies in this field (Lexington Law & Creditrepair.com) were sued by our government’s consumer protection agency because they charged illegal upfront fees and used devious marketing tactics which misled people into thinking their services would be free when actually it cost money upfront before providing any legitimate services.

 So how do you pick the right credit repair firm?
 There are 3 things to look into.

 The first is to check their Yelp page for reviews and read through them.
-Most other review sites, like Google reviews, make it easy for anyone to leave a review, whereas yelp is very intelligent in filtering fake reviews.
-Back in the day, the BBB used to be a credible source, but unfortunately, they’ve been known to list businesses in a better light that pay them may be listed with higher priority.
+Most other review sites, like Google reviews, make it easy for anyone to leave a review.
+Yelp, on the other hand, is very intelligent in filtering fake reviews.
+Back in the day, the BBB used to be a credible source.
+Unfortunately, businesses that pay them may be listed with higher priority.

 Second, make sure they don’t charge any upfront fees and charge you only if and after your credit is repaired.
 Yes, that means no monthly fees or any fees until you see results produce.

-Lastly, in your state, if there are licensing and registration requirements for credit repair companies, and make sure the company you’re dealing with is properly licensed in your state.
-For example, in California, credit repair companies are required to be registered with the California Attorney General’s Office and post a bond for $100,000 with the secretary of state.
+Lastly, check if there are licensing and registration requirements for credit repair companies.
+Check to make sure the company has a license to operate in your state.
+For example, in California, credit repair companies are required to be registered with the California Attorney General’s Office.
+They must also post a bond for $100,000 with the Secretary of State.